 Cobalt chrome alloys are excellent medical metals for hip and shoulder socket replacements.
 There has been some concern that, as they eventually wear out over time, cobalt, chromium and nickel ions may be released into the bloodstream.

-cobalt chrome replacement knee joint
+Cobalt chrome replacement knee joint

 5. Aluminum